Russo-Swedish War (1741–1743): Swedish preparations

-First year of the war
+War

+1741

-Due to Swedish inaction, the Russians seized the initiative and struck first with an army of 16,000 men under Field-Marshal Peter Lacy advancing from Vyborg (Viborg, Viipuri) towards Villmanstrand (Lappeenranta).
+Due to Swedish inaction, the Russians seized the initiative and struck first with an army of 16,000 men under Field Marshal Peter Lacy advancing from Vyborg (Viborg, Viipuri) towards Villmanstrand (Lappeenranta).
 Using nearly fourfold superiority in numbers, the Russians inflicted in the Battle of Villmanstrand a major defeat on the Swedish garrison led by General Carl Henrik Wrangel.
 Blame for the defeat at Villmanstrand was placed on General von Buddenbrock who had not believed that the Russians were seriously attacking and did not move to aid Wrangel.

 Lewenhaupt, who arrived ten days after the defeat, tried to organize a joint operation by both land and naval forces towards Vyborg but Admiral Aron Sjöstierna, who took von Rajalin's position, made it clear that the fleet would not be able to do it.
 The Russian fleet had also fallen into disrepair and was unable to take part in the fighting in 1741.
 Sjöstierna sailed home on 22 September and the commander of the remaining Swedish vessels ignored Lewenhaupt's attempts to persuade him to sail to Beryozovye Islands (Björkö, Koivisto) and instead sailed back to Sweden on 27 October.
 Operations on the land front also came to a halt when an armistice was agreed to with Russia in early December.

-Second year of the war
+1742

-The Russians reneged on their ceasefire agreement early in March 1742 but a harsh winter made it impossible for the main armies to operate.
+The Russians reneged on their ceasefire agreement early in March 1742, but a harsh winter made it impossible for the main armies to operate.
 Light Russian cavalry forces (cossacks and hussars) raided the Swedish side of the border but were often repulsed by local populations.
-In March, the Russians, under the command of Woldemar Lowendal, also attempted to raid the Swedish anchorage near Frederikshamn over ice, but the harsh weather made it impossible.
+In March, the Russians, under the command of Woldemar Löwendal, also attempted to raid the Swedish anchorage near Frederikshamn over ice, but the harsh weather made it impossible.
 Swedish General Lewenhaupt planned to renew the attack against Vyborg in the spring of 1742.
 Swedish naval units required to support the attack started to arrive in mid May.
-However, since the naval commanders had been ordered to patrol between Reval and Helsingfors they refused to follow Lewenhaupt's orders.
+However, since the naval commanders had been ordered to patrol between Reval (Tallinn) and Helsingfors (Helsinki) they refused to follow Lewenhaupt's orders.